-- The relevant screening forms (including Format 3 in Annex 3) have been completed by District Engineer and certified by the Environment and Community Development Officers at the LG level. - Where risks are identified, the forms include mitigation actions that must be identified and the responsible parties for implementation, and - The District Environmental Officer and Community Development Officer (Social Safeguard Specialist or certified professional) have visited the site to complete the exercise and have approved the mitigation plans.
+- The relevant screening forms (including Format 3 in Subannex 3) have been completed by District Engineer and Environmental Officer/environment focal point at the LG level. - Where risks are identified, the forms include mitigation actions that must be identified and the responsible parties for implementation, and - The District Environmental Officer and Community Development Officer (Social Safeguard Specialist or certified professional) have visited the site to complete the exercise and have approved the mitigation plans.